knaw-huc/Huc-css-util/src/css-util/introduction.md

 ## Core
 Add the following link tag to the `<head>` of your HTML page:

-`<link rel="stylesheet" href="https://huc-css-util.netlify.com/css/huc-css.css">`
+`<link rel="stylesheet" href="https://huc-css-util.netlify.com/css/huc-util.css">`

-If your'e building a tool for the Huc, one of the inhousing institutes or Clariah you can use branded css files: `huc-css-huc.css`, `huc-css-huygens.css`, `huc-css-meertens.css`, `huc-css-iisg.css` or `huc-css-clariah.css`
+If your'e building a tool for the Huc, one of the inhousing institutes or Clariah you can use branded css files: `huc-util-huc.css`, `huc-util-huygens.css`, `huc-util-meertens.css`, `huc-util-iisg.css` or `huc-util-clariah.css`

-`<link rel="stylesheet" href="https://huc-css-util.netlify.com/css/huc-css-huc.css">`
+`<link rel="stylesheet" href="https://huc-css-util.netlify.com/css/huc-util-huc.css">`

 With this stylesheet the site will use basic Roboto font in 17 pixels.
 * Normalise